 Signs of Unhealed Trauma in Different Areas of Life

 Unhealed trauma affects more than just emotions.
-It can influence relationships, work, and even physical health.
-These effects often go unnoticed because they develop gradually over time.
+It can influence relationships, work, and physical health in ways that develop gradually and often go unnoticed.

 Unhealed Trauma in Relationships

 Trauma can make relationships feel unsafe or overwhelming.
 People with unhealed trauma may struggle with attachment, trust issues, or fear of intimacy.
 Some become overly dependent on others, while others avoid closeness to protect themselves.
-This can lead to toxic relationship patterns or emotional isolation.
-Therapy can help identify these behaviors and create healthier connections.
-LIV Recovery Center offers trauma-focused therapy to help individuals build secure relationships.
+This can lead to unstable relationship patterns or emotional isolation.
+Therapy can help identify these behaviors and create healthier, more secure connections.

 Manifestations in Work and Career

 Work struggles are common among trauma survivors.
 Procrastination, perfectionism, imposter syndrome, or chronic burnout can all stem from past trauma.
 Those with unresolved wounds may find it difficult to handle criticism, manage stress, or work under authority figures.
-If your job feels like a constant source of anxiety or self-doubt, addressing trauma could make a significant difference.
-LIV Recovery Center helps clients develop resilience and confidence in professional settings.
+Addressing trauma directly can make a significant difference in how you experience and perform at work.

 Physical Health Outcomes

 Trauma impacts the body as well as the mind.
 Many survivors experience chronic pain, tension, headaches, digestive issues, or insomnia.
 This happens because the nervous system remains stuck in a prolonged state of stress.
 Without proper processing, the body continues reacting as if the trauma is still happening.
-Trauma-informed care, including mindfulness and therapy, can help regulate the nervous system.
-LIV Recovery Center provides holistic treatment to support both mental and physical healing.
+Trauma-informed care, including mindfulness and therapy, can help regulate the nervous system and reduce physical symptoms over time.

 How Childhood Trauma Can Remain Unhealed in Adulthood